sodazone/ocelloids-services/packages/server/guides/TESTING-POLKADOT.md

 # Polkadot Testing Guide

-This guide provides detailed instructions for testing the XCM Monitoring Server on Polkadot and several parachains.
+This guide provides detailed instructions for testing the Ocelloids Service on Polkadot and several parachains.

 ## 1. Running the Server